Slashdot Asks: Have You Switched To Firefox 57? - Slashdot

 Waiting for a NoScript update, then I’ll jump.

-I've switched back and forth between Chrome and FF whenever Gates's Law caught up to one but not the other.
-Been on Chrome for a few years except at work where I have to use FF ESR[1].
-I really don't have a huge preference either way.
-FF57 seems snappier, but I really miss NoScript (coming RSN) and Tab Mix Plus (maybe not so soon).

-[1] At least we no longer have to keep IE6 around for old broken corporate web apps.

-No discernible difference that matters (Score:2)
+No discernible difference that matters (Score:3)

 First World Problem.
 Took a few seconds so had to have been pre-downloaded.
 Differences are not worth the energy to worry about.
 Meh?
 Don't care.